 “I didn’t have time.
 When I wanted to eat, the teacher said it’s time to go home soon.”

 If given the choice between sitting down and eating lunch or playing, what do you think a four-year-old does?
 That’s right, they play.

 Every day, I stuff the lunchbox with easy-to-eat finger foods that I hope Mark will gobble down while playing.
 Every day, I hate myself for doing so because it goes against all my (French) principles—enjoy the food, take your time, sit down and relax, don’t constantly snack.

-In four years, we went from a huge pressure for breastfeeding to homemade food, from healthy eating habits to a diversified diet.
+In four years, we went from a huge pressure for breastfeeding to homemade food, from healthy eating habits learned from Diet Hive to a diversified diet.
 And now, thanks to big food corporations and the Ontario education system, we are at this pathetic stage: “can you at least eat the Goldfish crackers?
 Pizza taste?
 Cheddar taste?”

 Fuck, I’m pissed.
 Food matters.